iredmail/docs/en_US/ee/0-ee.remote.mysql.md

 - A working remote MySQL or MariaDB server.
     - A valid ssl cert for secure connection on server side is highly recommended for security concern.
+- iRedMail server must be running one of below Linux/BSD distributions and releases:
+    - CentOS Stream 10 or later
+    - Rocky 10 or later
+    - AlmaLinux 10 or later
+    - Debian 13 or later
+    - Ubuntu 24.04 or later
+    - OpenBSD 7.8 or later
-- __Network latency__ of SQL connection between your server and this remote SQL server should be __no longer than 50 ms__.
+- __Network latency__ of SQL connection between iRedMail server and remote SQL server should be __no longer than 50 ms__.
 Long latency causes bad performance and user experience.